bbauska/BI-JS-for-webdev/README.md

 applications.

 In the next lesson we will understand about debugging in JavaScript.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-4">3.4 Debugging JavaScript Code (7:51)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Hi, there.

 In the previous lesson, we learned about closures and the scope chain in JavaScript.
 Now in this lesson, we will understand how to debug JavaScript code.

-So let&apos;s get started.
+Let&apos;s get started.
 Debugging JavaScript code is an important skill for developers to identify and fix errors or issues in their code.
 Let&apos;s look at some debugging concepts and techniques in JavaScript.

 Identifying errors, so when you encounter an error in your JavaScript code, the browser&apos;s console is a useful tool for identifying and understanding the error.
 The console provides information about the error type, the line number where the error occurred, and any accompanying error messages.

 You can just console these statements.
 Let&apos;s go to the VS Code, and here I have index.js and index.html file linked together, and you can directly use a console.log statement, and you can log anything that would be printed in the console.

-So if I click on Save, I have already opened index.html with live server.
+If I click on Save, I have already opened index.html with live server.
 Let&apos;s go to Inspect and Console, and you can see the console statements here.

-So when running this code, the browser&apos;s console will display an error message, indicating a syntax error and the line number where the error occurred if there is any error.
+When running this code, the browser&apos;s console will display an error message, indicating a syntax error and the line number where the error occurred if there is any error.

 For example, if I do something like this, you can see that it displays a type error at this point.
 Next is to use console statements.

-So console statements are helpful for debugging code by printing values or messages to the console.
+Console statements are helpful for debugging code by printing values or messages to the console.

 They actually allow you to see the state of variables or the flow of